Mansi130101/Mansi130101/README.md

 I am a third year undergradate student at IIT Kharagpur in the Department of Electrical Engineering enrolled in its BTech course.
-I am eagerly waiting to contribute to interesting research projects.
+I am eager to contribute to interesting research projects.
 I love exploring new fields of interests and grasping a variety of knowledge.

 <!--  - 🔭 I’m currently working on a . -->
 - 🌱 I’m currently exploring on application domains of deep learning.